LeeYiFang/Carkinos/README.md

 - Git
 - Python 3.4+
+- Django 1.9
+- R

 #### Binary datasets
+All microarrays obtained from the same platform were normalized using the quantile algorithm.The control probes were removed.
 Carkinos Project ships several processed datasets including:

 - CCLE (GSE36133)
 - NCI60 (GSE32474)
 - Sanger (GSE68950)
 - expO (GSE2109)
+- Roth (GSE7307)

 The normalized expression data are stored in Numpy binary format, which are generally too large to fit in the GitHub git repository.
 Make sure you have them first.